billyBillLiu/airbnb-review-dashboard/README.md

 - 🚧: _In Progress_

 > ### TODO (Long-term)

->
-> - 📋 Utilize Sentiment analysis to color code the reviews
+> - 📋 Utilize LLMs to summarize each listing's reviews
 > - 📋 Utilize Topic Modelling to group the reviews into topics
 >
 > ### Tasks
+>

-> - 📋 Utilize LLMs to summarize each listing's reviews
+> - 📋 Utilize sentiment analysis to classify each review's emotion
+> - 🚧 Refactor ProcessHar view in views.py
 >
 > ### 8/10/24
 >